Engineering Mathematics 1

 Professional Skills for Electrical & Electronic Engineers

 Providing you with the key skills required to give professional presentations, you’ll gain an awareness of the different techniques required for varying size audiences, the technologies available and the limitations.
 Through group working, you’ll develop skills in the preparation of material in a purely visual sense, for example poster, flyer and rolling presentation forms as well as gaining professional skills in the form of CV production and application preparation.
-You’ll have one 1-hour lecture per week for study of this module.
+You’ll have one one-hour lecture per week for study of this module.

 Electrical Engineering Design Project - Renewables